dominikcebula/java21-cli-pico-archetype/README.md

-# Java17 CLI Pico Aarchetype
+# Java 21 CLI Pico Aarchetype

 ## Intro

-This repository contains a Maven Archetype that can be used to generate a CLI Java 17 project that uses picocli for command line parsing.
+This repository contains a Maven Archetype that can be used to generate a CLI Java 21 project that uses picocli for command line parsing.

 Included example code will create an application with the following command line interface:
 ```